-- In this DIY, campers will build an augmented reality Alien Invaders game!
+- In this DIY, students will build an augmented reality Alien Invaders game!

 - This module introduces “physics blocks” to move and bounce Actors.

-- How to play: Tell campers to use their hand to bounce the virtual meteor into the enemies on the Stage.
+- How to play: Tell students to use their hand to bounce the virtual meteor into the enemies on the Stage.

-- Campers will be tested on Detecting Motion concepts.
+- Students will be tested on Detecting Motion concepts.